About Us

 Alexandra Wykowski, LCPC

-Her experience includes working with adolescents, transitional age youth, adults, and families.
+In addition to receiving intensive training in the treatment of anxiety disorders, obsessive-compulsive and trauma disorders, Alex is experienced in working with children, adolescents, transitional age youth, adults, and families.
 As a certified perinatal mental health specialist, she works with moms and dads dealing with perinatal mood and anxiety disorders, OCD and birth trauma.
-Her work has included Multi-systemic therapy, cognitive behavioral therapy, DBT and trauma focused treatment with a focus on whole person wellbeing.

 Download CV